Mon - Fri 9am - 5pm

 You have no items in your shopping cart.

 30 Day Money Back Guarantee

 Speak to a member of our team today

 This entry was posted on 25th March 2020 by Joan McKechnie.

 NHS hearing aids are available for everyone in the UK with a hearing loss problem where hearing aids are the best treatment.
 We give detailed advice on the process you need to go through to obtain NHS Hearing Aids as well as advice on batteries and links for further reading.

 All of us at Hearing Direct are big fans of the NHS and in particular the audiological services it provides.

-Under ever-growing funding pressure, we should be proud that our National Health Service is still able to offer a free hearing aid to anyone that needs one.
-It is, however, an area under scrutiny and it seems likely that a similar approach to that which saw the provision of glasses move into the private sector with a government contribution included.
+Under ever-growing funding pressure, we are proud that our National Health Service is still able to offer a free hearing aid to anyone that needs one.
+It is, however, an area under scrutiny.
+It seems likely that the government will adopt a similar approach to the provision of glasses.
+The provision of hearing aids may move into the private sector with a government contribution included.

 The appointment and indeed the entire process falls under governmental targets and almost all NHS hospitals/trusts meet these targets.
 As a consequence, the 2-year waiting lists have all but disappeared with most patients waiting no longer than a couple of months.